 Sustainable economic development is easier to achieve when revenues that could be spent on growth do not have to be diverted to employment and intellectual property lawsuits.
 One way to reduce the likelihood of lawsuits is to have employees sign employment agreements drafted by employment law experts that contain clear terms on job responsibilities, performance reviews, compensation and benefits, termination and severance, and confidentiality (to protect your company’s business data and secrets), among other things.
 Employees should also be asked to sign:

-intellectual property agreements that clarify that any creations (e.g., inventions such as software, designs such as logos) during employment are assigned to and owned by the corporation, and
+intellectual property agreements that clarify that rights in any creations (e.g., inventions such as software, designs such as logos) during employment are assigned to and held by the corporation, and

 non-solicitation agreements prohibiting employees from soliciting business group employees and clients when they leave.